ymanshur/ymanshur/README.md

 I am a **Lead Sofware Engineer** at [Widya Analytics](https://widyaanalytic.com/).

-I am responsible as a full stack (especially backend) developer.
+I am a full stack (especially backend) engineer.
 I am in charge of managing the team and providing advice and guidance to the engineer team and digital analysis-based products development.

 If you want to get to know me better, please follow my [LinkedIn](https://www.linkedin.com/in/ymanshur/) profile.